-- Persuasive Speech Outline
+Persuasive Speech Outline

 Find out more about structuring an effective persuasive speech using Monroe's Motivated Sequence, the classic 5 step pattern used by all professional persuaders: politicians, the advertising industry, PR experts...
+There's a downloadable blank persuasive speech outline template available too.

-- And here's a persuasive speech example illustrating the persuasive sequence above.
-Be warned.
-The topic is controversial: suicide and the affect it has on close family and
+controversial: suicide and the affect it has on close family and

-- Sample Speech Outline
+Sample Speech Outline

 This is the familiar 3 part speech outline - good for any type of

 How to Write a Speech

 Step by step easily followed instructions for shaping your material into an effective speech.

-- Check the site map for more Public Speaking Help
+Check the site map for more Public Speaking Help

 You'll find pages on using props (visual aids), preparing cue cards, rehearsing your speech and more.